 NOAA's Uncrewed Systems Strategy outlines actions to accelerate research, development, and transition into operations of platforms with proven functionality.
 The UxS Operations Center supports UxS training, policies, acquisition, technology transition, and operation of particularly complex or multi-mission UxS.
+NOAA is working to accelerate

+.
+The NOAA

-NOAA is working to accelerate a number of high-priority missions.
-The NOAA Uncrewed Systems Research Transition Office works to ensure NOAA's broad mission is enhanced by these emerging capabilities.
+Uncrewed Systems Research Transition Office works to ensure NOAA's broad mission is enhanced by these emerging capabilities.
 With the incredible pace of innovation, UxS research and development is essential to ensure NOAA's place as a global leader in earth observations and environmental science.